lchski/lucascherkewski.com/_newsletters/2021-10-31-217-surviving-november.md

 - Go to a local dog park at the end of the workday
 - Enjoy a warm drink in a sunlit park
 - Watch _Gilmore Girls_ and work through the sudoku pile
-- Indulge in a midweek movie night (maybe choose one of the feel-good movies from your pandemic movie weekends list)
+- Indulge in a midweek movie night (maybe [choose one of the feel-good movies from your pandemic movie weekends list](https://lucascherkewski.com/study/pandemic-movie-weekends/))
 - Watch an opera
 - Pick up an old data project
 - Read children’s literature
+- Call your grandparents—spend time with the long view

 And, [for many more ideas, Caitlyn Greffly asked for what to “do in the evening after work that doesn’t involve screens”](https://twitter.com/thecaitcode/status/1451353379133820928).

+How do you get through November?
+Or do you love it?
+(If so, please tell me why!)
+Here’s to a hopefully all-good month :) All the best for the week ahead!

+Lucas